with Early Opera Company and Christian Curnyn.

 Film soundtracks include The Claim and The Libertine by Michael Nyman, The Fellowship of the Ring by Howard Shore and The Hitchhiker’s Guide to the Galaxy, Son of Rambo and the BBC TV series The League of Gentlemen by Joby Talbot.

-Recent and future highlights include Mother Goose in Stravinsky’s The Rake’s Progress at the Festival d’Aix-en-Provence and Netherlands Opera, Diana Orsini in Ginastera’s Bomarzo at the Teatro Real, Madrid, Cornelia in Giulio Cesare with Christian Curnyn and Early Opera Company, concerts with ORF Radiosymphoni Orhestra, The King’s Consort, La Serenissima and Royal Stockholm Philharmonic.
-In the 18/19 season her she will make her debut appearance at Teatro alla Scala, Milan singing the role of ‘Nell’ in the world premiere of Kurtag’s Fin de Partie.
+Recent and future highlights include Mother Goose in Stravinsky’s The Rake’s Progress at the Festival d’Aix-en-Provence and Netherlands Opera, Diana Orsini in Ginastera’s Bomarzo at the Teatro Real, Madrid, Madame Dilly in Bernstein’s On The Town in Hyogo and Tokyo, Cornelia in Giulio Cesare with Christian Curnyn and Early Opera Company, concerts with ORF Radio Symphony, The King’s Consort, La Serenissima, Finnish Radio Symhony and Royal Stockholm Philharmonic.
+In the 18/19 season she makes her debut appearance at Teatro alla Scala, Milan singing ‘Nell’ in the world première of Kurtag’s Fin de Partie, before reprising the role for Dutch National Opera.